 - EE 30ug/Gestodene 75ug – Brand name: Minulette/Femodene ED

 - EE 20ug/Levonorgestrel 100ug – Brand name: Loette/Meliane

-It’s important to remember that everyone is different.
+While we can use guidelines, it’s important to remember that everyone is different.
 This means that what might work for one person, may not work for another.
-So it is important to speak to your healthcare provider about changing your type of OCP if you feel it is not working well for you.
+So it is important to speak to your doctor about changing your type of birth control if you feel it’s not working well for you.

-There was actually a study done in Thailand investigating the effects of Yasmin and Meliane on sexual function, and they actually found significant improvements in the domains of sexual desire, arousal, sexual satisfaction and orgasm.
-This may be worth investigating further.
+There was actually a study done in Thailand investigating the effects of Yasmin and Meliane on sexual function, and, believe it or not, they actually found significant improvements in the domains of sexual desire, arousal, sexual satisfaction and orgasm.
+Needless to say, this may be worth investigating further!

-But how do OCPs ACTUALLY affect sexual functioning at the biological level?
+But how do birth control pills ACTUALLY affect sexual functioning at the biological level?

 Unfortunately, the answer is: we are still not sure.

 A huge problem we face is that the endocrinology (or hormonal control) of female sexual function still hasn’t been studied adequately.
 The studies still remain scarce and underfunded.